People's Movement of Ukraine: Political party

 In October 1990 Rukh's second Party Congress took place.
 During the session it was decided to exclude the word "Reconstruction" (Perestroika), not to be associated with the Communist movement.
 Ivan Drach was re-elected as leader, while his deputies became Mykhailo Horyn and Oleksandr Lavrynovych.
 In order to draw the URP and DemPU closer to Rukh, the "Institute of Associative Membership in the Movement" was established.
 The brittle coalition of the mentioned parties held until the presidential elections in December 1991 when URP and DemPU provided their own candidates in opposition to Vyacheslav Chornovil.

 From 28 February – 1 March 1992 the third Party Congress took place during which a schism within Rukh was avoided by electing a leadership triad of Ivan Drach, Mykhailo Horyn, and Vyacheslav Chornovil.
 The new deputy leaders were M. Boychyshyn, O. Burakovsky, V. Burlakov, and O. Lavrynovych.
 The "Institute of Associative Membership in the Movement" was formally recognized as dissolved due to both the URP and DemPU declaring themselves as supporters of state president Leonid Kravchuk.
 The People's Movement of Ukraine declared its parliamentary opposition to the government and in January 1992 re-registered due to substantial changes in its statutes.
 Soon Ivan Drach left the party, followed by the resignation of Mykhailo Horyn in June 1992 together with V. Burlakov.
 Horyn was soon elected as leader of the Ukrainian Republican Party.
 In December 1992 Rukh's IV Party Congress took place which once again revised its statute and the party's goals.
 Vyacheslav Chornovil was elected leader, the rest of the party's leadership was left without major changes.
 During the Congress some party delegates in opposition to Chornovil created the All-National Movement of Ukraine (VNRU), headed by Larysa Skoryk.
+The People's Movement of Ukraine was registered by the Ukrainian Ministry of Justice as a political party on 1 February 1993.